B2B marketing for AI consultancies

 - What is the strongest single proof asset for an AI consultancy?

-- A detailed production case study authored by a named practitioner, with measurable outcomes, technical decisions explained, and the trade-offs the team made.
-Forrester research on B2B buying behaviour shows trials and trial-equivalents drive most large-deal credibility.
-AI consultancies cannot ship a free trial, but a detailed production write-up functions as the trial-equivalent.
+- A detailed production case study authored by a named practitioner: measurable outcomes, the technical decisions explained, and the trade-offs the team actually made.
+Forrester research on B2B buying behaviour shows that trials and trial-equivalents drive most large-deal credibility.
+An AI consultancy cannot ship a free trial of a bespoke system, but a rigorous production write-up functions as the trial-equivalent — it lets a technical buyer evaluate the firm's judgment before a single call.
+The firms that treat these write-ups as a marketing priority rather than an afterthought the engineers never get to consistently out-shortlist larger competitors who keep their best work behind logos and NDAs.

 - How do AI consultancies show up in ChatGPT, Perplexity, and Claude recommendations?

-- Through named-expert content, structured use-case authorship, and presence in the technical communities AI assistants cite.
-Generic firm-branded "we offer AI services" pages are rarely cited.
-Detailed practitioner essays on specific implementation problems, with author bylines and structured data, are cited at far higher rates.
+- Through named-expert content, structured use-case authorship, and presence in the technical communities and publications AI assistants already cite.
+Generic firm-branded "we offer AI services" pages are rarely surfaced, because they carry no specific, attributable claim a model can quote.
+Detailed practitioner essays on specific implementation problems — with author bylines, reconciled entity data, and structured markup — are cited at far higher rates.
+The practical implication: an AI consultancy should treat its senior engineers as publishable experts, not just billable resources, because the citation surface rewards a named human with a defensible opinion over an anonymous corporate voice.

 - What is the right marketing budget for an AI consultancy?

 - Typically 5-10% of revenue, concentrated in named-expert content, production-deployment proof, and AI-search visibility.
-Most AI consultancies under-invest in long-form practitioner content because it requires senior engineering time; the firms that commit to it consistently for 12+ months see compounding returns in shortlist appearance and inbound quality.
+Most AI consultancies under-invest in long-form practitioner content for one structural reason: it requires senior engineering time, and that time is the most billable resource in the firm.
+The firms that protect a slice of it anyway — treating thought-leadership hours as pipeline investment, not overhead — see compounding returns in shortlist appearance and inbound quality over a 12-month horizon.
+The ones that defer it indefinitely stay invisible in exactly the channel their buyers use most.

 Enter your website URL, e.g. your-agency.com